 ★ If you make this dish, please leave a comment and give this recipe a star rating.
 I would love to know how you liked it!

 Thanks so much for visiting Grits and Pinecones!

 - 12 ounces fresh cranberries rinsed and drained

-- 1 jalapeño pepper with seeds and ribs removed, finely minced
+- 1 jalapeño pepper with seeds and ribs removed, minced

 - 1 cup granulated sugar

 - Pulse the cranberries in a food processor until coarsely chopped.
-Add, green onions, cilantro, and jalapeño pepper.
+Add the green onions, cilantro, and jalapeño pepper.
 Pulse a few more times to combine.

 - Transfer the cranberry mixture to a bowl and wrap tightly with plastic wrap.
 Store in the refrigerator for a minimum of four hours to allow the flavors time to come together.

-- To serve, spread the softened cream cheese in a pie plate and spread the cranberry mixture evenly over the top.
+- To serve, spread the softened cream cheese on a pie plate or serving dish and spread the cranberry mixture evenly over the top.